Fast Pair 3.2 Certification Guidelines (v2.1)

 • When testing a LE Audio capable device, the phones need to be arranged in the following configurations:

-• Phone A support LE Audio.
+• Phone A supports LE Audio.

 • Phone B does not support LE Audio.